ebo7/trendly/README.md

 # trendly
-Trendly, a web app for tracking your daily data (Original repo was part of a private organization and had to upload) please concurrently run:
+Trendly, a web app for tracking your daily data (Original repo was part of a private organization and had to upload)

+concurrently run from both client and server directory:

 npm start

-from both client and server directory
 ### Screenshots of some pages over 6 weeks, for demo run locally with npm: